 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Pennsylvania College of Technology neighborhood is a fantastic option for bicycle commuters, as 6.3% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 98.9% of the neighborhoods in America.

-Renter-occupied real estate is dominant in the Pennsylvania College of Technology neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 89.8%, which is higher than 96.7% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+89.8% of the real estate in the Pennsylvania College of Technology neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 34.2% of the residential real estate vacant, the Pennsylvania College of Technology neighborhood claims the distinction of having a higher vacancy rate than 96.2% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Did you know that the Pennsylvania College of Technology neighborhood has more Slovak ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.6% of this neighborhood's residents have Slovak ancestry.